 Demand and supply data developed as part of the Region G planning process in 2017, District records, and GMA 12 planning efforts indicate that groundwater and surface water supplies should be adequate to meet projected future demands.
 There will be a need for infrastructure improvements to provide water at higher rates as water demands increase.
 However, if current conditions and projected needs from the State Water Plan are low, these shortages will be satisfied by further development of groundwater and surface water resources.
-The District expects the 2016 Region G Plan and the 2017 State Water Plan may include such additional strategies.
 While there seems to be sufficient water resources today to meet the 50-year planning horizon, large scale water development projects, both within the District and in neighboring districts, could alter available water supplies.
 Hydrogeological studies indicate that as groundwater production approaches the estimates of water demands being developed as part of the GMA 12 process, some older production wells in the Simsboro Sand may need to be replaced due to declining water levels and limited available drawdown.
 As part of its long-range management strategy, the District will review changes in aquifer utilization and well water level changes to help estimate appropriate future well construction and possible need for a change in the water management strategy.
 Some water management strategies, as given in the 2017 State Water Plan, are included in Appendix B5.
-If projected demand within the District from the 2012 State Water Plan are low (as suggested above), then projected water needs are also understated.